harvard-team-pivot/cs171project/README.md

 Added radar chart from [here](http://bl.ocks.org/nbremer/21746a9668ffdf6d8242).
 Tweaking data to work with it.
 I got the axes in there own variable.
 Able to filter the axes, need to let the function accept scope or rank.

+Added choropleth map modeled after [here](https://bl.ocks.org/mbostock/4060606).
+Added the ability to filter by metric, and set us up for the ability to filter by year (currently set to 2014).

+Noticed json for world map codes used numeric country codes, whereas our data contained the ISO-ALPHA-3 code.
+Did a lookup to convert the alpha code to a numeric code, inserted a column in our data called "ID" to be used for the choropleth map.

 Updated todo.

 # TODO: